dms2004/safeWatch/README.md

 # safeWatch

-SafeWatch is a Flutter-based mobile application designed to enhance workplace safety, with a focus on women's safety and emergency response features.
+safeWatch is a Flutter-based mobile application designed to enhance workplace safety, with a focus on women's safety and emergency response features.
 It provides real-time alerts, location tracking, and an emergency SOS system.

 ## Features
 - **Emergency SOS Button**: Instantly notifies authorities and contacts with location details.